 - Encourage your child to value education and to do well in school.

 - Explain to them the value of a college degree in improving their own lives and the quality of life in your community.

 - Get your child involved in educational outreach programs.

 - Involve your child in STEM fields by introducing their schools to the Jerome J. Lohr College of Engineering Native American student outreach program.

 Students can attend multiple engineering-related camps throughout the summer on the SDSU campus, and most K-12 schools on reservations offer financial assistance for interested students.
 Camps allow students to explore different types of engineering, to gain a better understanding of STEM concepts, to get hands-on experience, to earn college credit if applicable and to meet other students with similar interests.

 Help your students become more involved in STEM fields by introducing them to Jerome J. Lohr College of Engineering Native American student outreach.

 - This program is for schools with a significant numbers of Native American students and for schools that would be willing to involve SDSU within the regular curriculum.

 - This program has its roots in the Oglala Lakota College, SDSU and South Dakota School of Mines and Technology Pre-Engineering Education Collaborative (OSSPEEC), funded by the National Science Foundation (NSF).

-- The outreach program is driven by engineering students who work with 6th through 11th grades in eligible schools by integrating their regular courses with Engineering opportunities and assistance.
+- The outreach program is driven by engineering students who work with sixth through eleventh grades in eligible schools by integrating their regular courses with Engineering opportunities and assistance.